-2.19.2 The Relative Accuracy Audit may be conducted three of four calendar quarters, but no more than three quarters in succession.
-To conduct an RAA, follow the procedure described in Section 3 (RELATIVE ACCURACY TEST METHODS) for the relative accuracy test, except that only three sets of measurement data are required.

-2.19.3 Follow the equations described in Section 8 of 40 CFR Part 60, Appendix B, Performance Specification 2 to calculate the relative accuracy for the RATA.
-The RATA shall be calculated in units of dry standard cubic feet per minute (DSCFM).

-2.19.4 Follow this equation to calculate the accuracy for the RAA:
+- 2.19 Each volumetric flow measurement system shall be audited at least once each calendar quarter.
+Successive audits shall occur no closer than two months.
+The audits shall be conducted as follows: - 2.19.1 The Relative Accuracy Test Audit (RATA) shall be conducted at least once every four quarters.
+Conduct the RATA as described in Section 3 (RELATIVE ACCURACY TEST METHODS). - 2.19.2 The Relative Accuracy Audit may be conducted three of four calendar quarters, but no more than three quarters in succession.
+To conduct an RAA, follow the procedure described in Section 3 (RELATIVE ACCURACY TEST METHODS) for the relative accuracy test, except that only three sets of measurement data are required. - 2.19.3 Follow the equations described in Section 8 of 40 CFR Part 60, Appendix B, Performance Specification 2 to calculate the relative accuracy for the RATA.
+The RATA shall be calculated in units of dry standard cubic feet per minute (DSCFM). - 2.19.4 Follow this equation to calculate the accuracy for the RAA:

-$$A = \frac{F_m - F_a}{x \cdot 100}$$
+$$A = \frac{F_m - F_a}{F_a} \times 100$$